swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

-#### Collection-like protocols for non-copyable and non-escapable types
+#### Collection-like protocols for non-copyable and non-escapable container types

 Non-copyable and non-escapable containers would benefit from a `Collection`-like protocol family to represent a set of basic, common operations.